promet/PRAugmentedReality/README.md

 * [AFNetworking](https://github.com/AFNetworking/AFNetworking)   --> See notes for manual changes
 * [DIOS](https://github.com/workhabitinc/drupal-ios-sdk)		--> See notes for manual changes

 You are free to remove them and use the most up to date versions or use tools like cocoapods.
+As a side note, work is currently done to add this library to cocoapods.

 The `ARSettings.h` file is where all global constants are set.
 This is where you will set the URL of the site to get data from.